KarimChukfeh/tic-tac-react/public/Docs.md

 1. to reuse infrastructure logic across games,
 2. to keep game implementations smaller and easier to reason about.

 The modules are stateless in the practical sense.
-They rely on `ETourTournamentBase`'s storage layout and run inside the clone context through `delegatecall`.
+They rely on `ETourTournamentBase`'s storage layout and run inside the instance context through `delegatecall`.

 That means:

-- `address(this)` inside a module call is the instance clone,
+- `address(this)` inside a module call is the tournament instance,
-- module code reads and writes clone storage directly,
+- module code reads and writes instance storage directly,
 - all storage layout compatibility rules are anchored in [`ETourTournamentBase.sol`](../contracts/ETourTournamentBase.sol).

 The base contract explicitly warns about this: